JenieX/userscript-modules-template/README.md

 # userscript-modules-template

 User script template that acts as module and tries to simulate imports.
-I built this to help me developing my user scripts, after learning about [Grunt](https://gruntjs.com/), and I thought I should share.
+I built this to help me develop my user scripts, after learning about [Grunt](https://gruntjs.com/), and I thought I should share.

 ### It assumes/requires few things